 As I began my senior year, I felt God calling me to tell my story.
 I was very involved with the high school newspaper, so I took a leap of faith and published my story up until that point.
 The support was incredible.
 From there, I found the courage to begin a disordered eating awareness group for high school students that is still present in North Texas today and has helped many young girls with their struggles.
 Over the past ten years, God has given me the opportunity to speak in many different settings and to tell my story, although really it’s HIS story, of hope.

 Doctors told me I was days, minutes, hours from death…God gave me LIFE.

 Doctors told me I had done too much damage, that I was too far gone…God gave me HEALING.

 Doctors told me I would never have children…God gave me two beautiful BLESSINGS.

 If I know anything now, I know with 100% certainty, that God has a PLAN, and his plan is PERFECT.
 I pray that all who read this would feel confident and know that truth today, too.

 Allison Ezell is a coffee-loving, Christ-following middle school English teacher taking a temporary hiatus to stay home with her two young kiddos.
 While most days revolve around park dates and avoiding the laundry, she can also be found reading nonfiction, running in the great outdoors, and volunteering.
 She is actively involved in MOPS, an amazing play group, and her church, Hope Fellowship of Frisco.
-Allison is also active in the Elisa Project, an organization that helps youth overcome eating disorders.
+Allison is also active in the Elisa Project, an organization that helps youth overcome eating disorders including exercise bulimia.